erikpog757/ImGuiFontConverter/README.md

 # ImGuiFontConverter

 Simple Windows tool to convert .ttf fonts to .h files for ImGui.
+ (I recommend using ImGui's [binary_to_compressed_c.cpp](https://github.com/ocornut/imgui/blob/master/misc/fonts/binary_to_compressed_c.cpp) instead.)

 ## How to get it